-In 1980, only 8 percent of high school seniors had taken more than three years of mathematics and only 6 percent had done so in science (Plisko, 1983,19).
-"By 1982, 39 states had adopted 'minimum competency testing of students' and standards were set in 21 states" (22).
+In 1980, only 8 percent of high school seniors had taken more than three years of mathematics and only 6 percent had done so in science (Plisko, 1983, p.
+19).
+"By 1982, 39 states had adopted 'minimum competency testing of students' and standards were set in 21 states" (p.
+22).
 Local initiatives were much different.
-They included plans to increase daily attendance (66%), increase credits in core subject areas, and improve students study skills/habits (47%) (23).
+They included plans to increase daily attendance (66%), increase credits in core subject areas, and improve students study skills/habits (47%) (p.
+23).
 Little did the nation know, the U.S stood at the crossroads of local versus state and federal control of education reform.

-So going forward looking strictly at the focus of the times -reading/language arts and mathematics scores, graduation rates, and international test scores-the difficulty of interpreting results must be considered in light of the complexity of American society and all the factors pointed out in the Sandia Report.
-Immigration numbers (Carson, Huelskamp & Woodall, 1992, 262), urban conditions and socioeconomic status (265), and changing social demographics all affect educational indicators.
-And when it comes to the college entrance examination trends, the number of students taking those tests affects the reporting of trend averages (269), due to Simpson's paradox (272), as does other factors including "improved test preparations" (270).
+So going forward looking strictly at the focus of the times reading/language arts and mathematics scores, graduation rates, and international test scores-the difficulty of interpreting results must be considered in light of the complexity of American society and all the factors pointed out in the Sandia Report.
+Immigration numbers (Carson, Huelskamp & Woodall, 1992, p.
+262), urban conditions and socioeconomic status (p.
+265), and changing social demographics all affect educational indicators.
+And when it comes to the college entrance examination trends, the number of students taking those tests affects the reporting of trend averages (p.
+269), due to Simpson's paradox (p.
+272), as does other factors including "improved test preparations" (p.
+270).
 But regardless of the debates surrounding statistical outcomes and the inferences made from them, Sandia researchers did make a couple of irrefutable statements.

-"Our investigation of the NAEP data revealed that performance has been steady or improving in nearly all subject areas tested, and that the greatest gains have been made in basic skills.
+Our investigation of the NAEP data revealed that performance has been steady or improving in nearly all subject areas tested, and that the greatest gains have been made in basic skills.
 Furthermore, these gains have not been at the expense of advanced skills.

 However, as in the dropout data, analysis of the 'fine structure' indicates that minority youth continue to lag far behind their White peers on the standardized tests. ...
-This disparity may be better correlated with the school setting or family variables than with race or ethnicity" (272).
+This disparity may be better correlated with the school setting or family variables than with race or ethnicity. (p.
+272)

-Even the commission that set in motion the idea of an educational crisis in America agreed that the nation has made real progress.
+Even the commission that set in motion the idea of an educational crisis in America agreed that the nation had made real progress.

-"...the average citizen today is better educated and more knowledgeable than the average citizen of a generation ago...
-(National Commission on Educational Excellence, 1983, 12).
+... the average citizen today is better educated and more knowledgeable than the average citizen of a generation ago...
+(Gardner et al., 1983, p.
+12)

-Since results, analysis, and actions based on evidence is not what happened in the political realm of education reform, results from political actions warrant review.
+Since results and analysis were not thoroughly considered, and decisions based on evidence is not what occurred in the political realm of education reform during the era of the Excellence or Standards Movement, results from political actions warrant review.
 Recall, President H.W.
 Bush and then-Secretary of Education Lamar Alexander helped establish NCEST.
-Then "NCEST endorsed the need for national standards" (Schwartz, 2005, 3).
-At that time, only 9 percent of the nation thought "poor standards" was a "big problem" (Elam & Rose & Gallup, 1992, 43).
-Knowing that national standards were to come with national testing, some educators asked for proof that no harm would come to curriculum and instruction.

-"Although the new standards are expected to be a common core, the NCEST does not explain why the proposed tests will not narrow the curriculum" (Koretz, et. al, 1992, 1).
+Then "NCEST endorsed the need for national standards" (Schwartz, 2006, p.
+5).
+At that time, only 9 percent of the nation thought "poor standards" was a "big problem" (Elam, Rose & Gallup, 1992, p.
+43).
+So knowing that national standards were to come with national testing, some educators asked for proof that no harm would come to curriculum and instruction.
+Although the new standards are expected to be a common core, the NCEST does not explain why the proposed tests will not narrow the curriculum.
+(Koretz et al., 1992, p.
+1)